maxmaxmax512/School-Analysis/README.md

 |**% Overall Passing**| 90.432% |90.392% | Decrease of .040%|

 ## Summary
 In final summation, removing the Ninth Grade test scores from Thomas High School did not have a significant impact to the analysis report.
-*
-*
-*
+The most significant changes are as follows:
+* School District Summary - Overall Passing %
+  * This value was reduced from 65.2% to 64.9%, at a total reduction of .3%
+* District-wide Scores by Grade Level - Ninth Grade Math Score
+  * This value was reduced from 78.94% to 78.74%, at a total reduction of .2% *
 *